cmdcolin/oddgenes/README.md

 ### Chimeric genes

 The gene Jingwei is a chimera (or fusion) of two genes, alcohol dehydrogenage and yellow emperor.
 Many chimeras are damaging but this has been selected for

 http://www.pnas.org/content/101/46/16246

+Two Cytochrome P450 genes that don't confer any insecticide resitance on their own but a chimeric P450 does https://pubmed.ncbi.nlm.nih.gov/22949643/

 ## Wormbase